genianz/.github/.github/PULL_REQUEST_TEMPLATE.md

-## Genia's PULL Request checklist
+## ✅ Genia's PULL Request checklist

 Please check everything below before requesting a reviewer...

-- [ ] Version number is correct for next release in package.json
+- [ ] Version number is correctly set for next release.
-- [ ] Changelog has been updated with version number and changes logged
+- [ ] CHANGELOG.md has been updated next version number and changes logged.
-- [ ] No ENV files / Passwords / Secret data in repo
+- [ ] No ENV files / Passwords / Secret data in repo.
-- [ ] Unused comments removed
+- [ ] Formatting is correct.

-- [ ] Formatting is correct
+**By ticking the approve I CONFIRM these actions have been done. 🫡**